-Since its inception, Blue Owl’s net lease real estate strategy has maintained the singular focus of providing attractive risk-adjusted returns through long-term, predictable cash flow by acquiring mission-critical real estate backed by investment grade and creditworthy entities.
+Since its inception, Blue Owl’s Real Estate platform, formerly known as Oak Street, has maintained the singular focus of providing attractive risk-adjusted returns through long-term, predictable cash flow by acquiring mission-critical real estate backed by investment grade and creditworthy entities.
 A triple net lease is a type of real estate lease in which a tenant is responsible for paying all of the property’s operating expenses on top of the base rent.
 The strategy was purposefully constructed with strict investment parameters and the goal of providing clarity, downside protection, and the wherewithal to perform in varying economic environments.
 Recognizing the ongoing uncertainty in some markets and the more obvious challenges in others, the disruptions we are all facing provide a unique set of buying opportunities rarely seen during a market cycle.
 As we look to 2023, we are optimistic that our differentiated sourcing and ability to transact off-market will allow Blue Owl’s net lease strategies to take advantage of those rare opportunities we anticipate seeing this year.

 Over the last 10 years, the net lease institutional market has grown substantially in terms of scale and new entrants.
 Looking back at the net lease market 10-15 years ago, it was dominated by smaller closed-end funds, high net worth investors, and a group of REITs generally focused on assembling portfolios of retail assets.
 The major buyers today consist of larger Private Equity companies and larger funds.
 The buyer pool is continuing to expand rapidly as capital tends to move to more stable investments in increasingly unpredictable markets.
-In our view, as a result of current market disruptions, (i.e. rising interest rates, high inflation, supply chain issues, etc.), Oak Street, the real estate division of Blue Owl, has been presented with the best buying opportunity we have experienced in years, possibly since inception.
+In our view, as a result of current market disruptions, (i.e. rising interest rates, high inflation, supply chain issues, etc.), Blue Owl's Real Estate platform, formerly known as Oak Street, has been presented with the best buying opportunity we have experienced in years, possibly since inception.

 Sale-leaseback activity has already accelerated quickly given that commercial real estate and corporate cost of capital have converged.
 Average spreads on cap rates, the rate of return on a property based on the expected income generation, of BBB net lease assets vs. average BBB bonds resulted in ~240 bps of spread between 2014-2022.
 That spread is closer to 50 bps in today’s environment.1 Corporations can no longer access the cheap debt financing that had been available to them for years.
 Companies are facing substantially higher interest rates, which are more comparable with cap rates.
 As a result, our capital can be viewed more favorably relative to other avenues of